-2 I take it that the Lord is saying that a church that has become an 'old wineskin' cannot be renewed-any attempt to introduce 'new wine' will only result in division and bitterness.
+1 I take it that the Lord is saying that a church that has become an 'old wineskin' cannot be renewed-any attempt to introduce 'new wine' will only result in division and bitterness.
 Bearers of 'new wine' should just start a new congregation.
 The truth stated in verse 39 is one of the factors.
 Less than 1.5% of the Greek manuscripts, of objectively inferior quality, omit "and both are preserved" (as in NIV, NASB, LB, TEV, etc.).

-3 That's what the Text says.
+2 That is what the Text says.
 No doubt everyone at that time knew just what was intended, but in the meantime we have lost the necessary cultural information.
+Less than 2% of the Greek manuscripts, of objectively inferior quality, omit "second-first", to be followed by most modern versions.

-4 By now the Pharisees had 'spies' following Jesus wherever He went.
+3 By now the Pharisees had 'spies' following Jesus wherever He went.

-5 Now that was something that they were not prepared to assimilate.
+4 Now that was something that they were not prepared to assimilate.
 They used the Sabbath as an instrument to dominate the people, and Jesus was threatening to deprive them of that instrument.
 Mark 2:27 preserves an added comment: "The Sabbath was made for man, and not man for the Sabbath".
 Man needs one day of rest in seven, but it is not intended as a 'straitjacket'.
+See Romans 14:5.